nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 Step 4.
 During the execution of grab command, a `CommandException` is thrown if the input is invalid (see activity diagram above).
 Otherwise, the attribute is being grabbed from the correct `Person` and returned to user.

 ![GrabSequenceDiagram](images/GrabSequenceDiagram.png)

+#### Design Consideration
+**Aspect: Constraints on Input** <br>
+There are multiple constraints on the inputs allowed for this command.
+Here are our rationale why.

+- **Valid attributes include all attributes EXCEPT tag** <br>
+We decided to leave the grabbing of tag out because this function can already been done by another command (`list_tag`) in UNite.
+This command is way more powerful than the grab command in terms of tag manipulations.

+- **When tag exists, you cannot include index** <br>
+This constraints is put in placed to avoid uneccessary confusion for the users.
+By allowing users to key in index (when the tag is present), it may create confusion of whether this index refers to the index when all the `Person` are present in UNite, or the filtered list with this tag. <br>
+Hence, we avoided this potential confusion by imposing an additional constraint to this command.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `GrabCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>